jgautier75/orm-usm/README.md

 In kube/orm-usm-bd-init/values.yaml, ensure parameters are the right ones.

-Note: db-migration scripts are idempotent, so if database and/or accounts already exist, they arenot re-created.
+Note: db-migration scripts are idempotent, so if database and/or accounts already exist, they are not re-created.

 When image db-migration:x.y.z is ready, run the folling helm command in kube directory:
 ```sh